gensyn/de_gensyn_HomeAssistantPlugin/README.md

     * If the entity's state changes, the color is updated on the StreamDeck
   * Scale and opacity of the icon are adjustable
   * If the entity is a media player, the icon is instead reflecting the selected service
-* Option to entity state or attribute text
+* Option to show entity state or attribute text
   * If the entity's state changes, the text is updated on the StreamDeck
-  * Position and size of the text are adjustable
+  * Position and size of the text are customizable
   * Option to show unit of measurement (with or without line break)
-  * Option to show attribute value instead of entity state

 ![Streamdeck UI Usage Example](/assets/action.png)